 Humanisation is clearly dominating the pet market, with the rise of new ‘pet activities’ such as pampering products, cat cafes and dog spas to name a few.
 Modern pet owners are increasingly treating their pets like humans and looking for treat-based products, often even more premium than what they purchase for themselves.

 Human foods are also making their way onto ingredient lists for some new pet food brands.
 Throughout the show, many new pet food launches included human-like characteristics, with messaging on the pack intentionally appealing to the owners.

 We saw new products such as gluten-free bone broth, edible ‘flower toppers’, gingerbread biscuits and cookies, as well as freshly dried coconut snacks all designed to tempt owners to treat their furry friends.

-Demand for complete transparency is a wider consumer trend influencing every industry.
+Demand for complete transparency is a broader consumer trend influencing every industry.
 Transparent sourcing is now a must for pet consumers too in terms of ingredient origins, ethics and quality, with artificial additives, considered just as much of a concern in pet food as in human food.

-As the home delivery meal kit trend rocks the food world, many new businesses have spied the opportunity to use the same distribution methods for pet foods.
+As the home delivery meal kit trend rocks the food world, many new businesses have spied on the opportunity to use the same distribution methods for pet foods.
 In the UK a third of respondents in a Mintel report suggested a ‘complete meal kit’ interested a third of pet owners.